 - 1. You expect to have at least one qualifying child.
 If you do not expect to have a qualifying child, you may still be eligible for the EIC, but you cannot receive advance EIC payments.
-See Who Is a Qualifying Child? on page 2. - 2.
-You expect that your 2003 earned income and AGI will each be less than \$29,666 (\$30,666 if you expect to file a joint return for 2003).
+See Who Is a Qualifying Child? below. - 2.
+You expect that your 2004 earned income and AGI will each be less than \$30,338 (\$31,338 if you expect to file a joint return for 2004).
 Include your spouse's income if you plan to file a joint return.
-As used on this form, earned income does not include amounts inmates in penal institutions are paid for their work, amounts received as a pension or annuity from a nonqualified deferred compensation plan or a nongovernmental section 457 plan, or nontaxable earned income. - 3.
-You expect to be able to claim the EIC for 2003.
+As used on this form, earned income does not include amounts inmates in penal institutions are paid for their work, amounts received as a pension or annuity from a nonqualified deferred compensation plan or a nongovernmental section 457 plan, or nontaxable earned income.

+3. You expect to be able to claim the EIC for 2004.
 To find out if you may be able to claim the EIC, answer the questions on page 2.